Requirements to Open a McDonalds Restaurant

 McDonald’s is still accepting applications to become a franchisee, but while there will always be room for new restaurants, in the United States most franchisees will enter the system by purchasing an existing restaurant either directly from McDonald’s or from an existing franchisee.
 Approximately 80% of McDonald’s restaurants are owned and operated by its franchisees.
 You will not be informed of what restaurants in the chain are available for purchase or the asking price for the restaurant until after you successfully complete your training and are approved by McDonald’s to become a franchisee.

 You will require $750,000 of non-borrowed personal resources in order to be considered for a McDonald’s franchise.
-If you are one of the few who are able to start your McDonald’s from scratch, you will pay an initial franchise fee of $45,000 and be granted a single term of 20 years.
+If you are one of the few who is able to start your McDonald’s from scratch, you will pay an initial franchise fee of $45,000 and be granted a single term of 20 years.
 While most McDonald’s franchisees are offered successor agreements, your agreement with McDonald’s will only be for one term without renewals.
 Your continuing royalty will be 4% of your month’s sales.
 McDonald’s will generally own the real estate your restaurant will be built on, and will also charge you a percentage (you can anticipate a minimum of 8.5%) based on your monthly sales.